 Why WordPress Sites Load Slowly

-WordPress is a powerful, flexible CMS — but that flexibility comes with performance costs.
-The average WordPress site takes 4–8 seconds to load on mobile because of five compounding issues:
+WordPress is a powerful, flexible CMS, but that flexibility comes with performance costs.
+The average WordPress site takes around 3.8 seconds (and 4 to 8 seconds on slow shared hosting) to load on mobile because of five compounding issues:

 1. Plugin bloat: The average WordPress site has 20–30 active plugins.
 Each plugin adds: PHP execution time (server-side processing on every page load), database queries (often unoptimized, running on every request), JavaScript and CSS files (front-end weight downloaded by every visitor), and WordPress hooks/filters (intercepting core functions and adding overhead).
 The compound effect: 20 plugins that each add 50ms of processing = 1 second of server time before any content is sent.